 My commute illustrates some of the problems with cycling in Oxford.

-This is my regular commute, so I know the route very well and am (to take one example) comfortable following buses because I know where the potholes are.
+This is my regular commute, so I know the route very well.
+I know which buses will pull in at which bus stops and know where the potholes are.
 There are stretches of it that I would approach quite nervously if I wasn't so familiar with them.
 I'm also a reasonably fit adult, and quite confident.
 If I wasn't able to sprint for short distances, or able to deal with occasionally being honked by aggressive taxi drivers (eager to get to the next stack of waiting cars a few seconds faster), then there are places where I'd be nervously cycling in narrow cycle lanes, with pedestrians stepping off the pavement on one side, buses overtaking too closely on the other, even slower cyclists just in front of me and faster cyclists overtaking too closely.